SVP2408/SVP2408/README.md

 - **DevOps:** Experience with deployment and continuous integration.

 ## Projects
-- [Student Dropout Analysis](https://github.com/SVP2408/Students_Dropout): The Project is a web application for analyzing student dropout rates and issuing policies to reduce them sounds like a valuable tool for the government and educational institutions.
+- [Student Dropout Analysis System](https://github.com/SVP2408/Students_Dropout): The Project is a web application for analyzing student dropout rates and issuing policies to reduce them sounds like a valuable tool for the government and educational institutions.
 Here are the key points of this project: Data Accuracy and Rejoining Analysis: Application aims to achieve 100% accuracy in tracking student dropout rates and i work this project as team leader.

 ## Education